 Now that you’ve hit the main highlights, it’s time to kick back in the popular Wenceslas Square.
 The site of hotels, restaurants, bars and clubs, this is a great place to soak in the city scene.

-Book a hotel close by, since not only is it on all three metro lines, but you’ll also be within stumbling distance after a night out on the town.
+Book a hostel close by, since not only is it on all three metro lines, but you’ll also be within stumbling distance after a night out on the town.
 Finally, make sure you pick up a bottle of Absinthe (sometimes referred to as ‘The Green Fairy’) before you leave Prague—you can’t get stuff this potent anywhere else!

 YOU MIGHT ALSO ENJOY: